Computer Information Systems - Information Technology Support Certificate (CIS.ITS.CT)

 A separate certificate is not awarded for each focus area.
 One certificate may be awarded from 1 to 3 types of focus areas.

-Program Outcomes and Full Time Plan Example - Computer and Systems Support Focus Area - Click Here
+Full Time - Computer Systems Support Focus Area program plan example

 Core Requirements16